hucik14/rational-linkages/docs/source/background-math/motions_and_factorization.rst

 translations are difficult to realize in engineering applications, this package focuses on the factorization of rotations.

+The factorization is handled in the background by `Biquaternion_py`_ package, whose author is Daren A. Thimm.
+Refer to the package documentation for more details.

 As an example, let's use the same curve as in :ref:`ark2024extended`:

 .. math::